 Whether they are carrying out anchor handling, towing or salvage, you will find Vard Marine-designed AHVs on duty in the Arctic, Middle East, Eastern Canada, Gulf of Mexico and Alaska.

 Vard Marine’s AHV design philosophy

 We take pride in Vard Marine’s more tailored approach.
 We’re flexible, innovative and practical.
-With our decades of experience and extensive portfolio of proven designs, we can help define your requirements by assessing different options, always with construction and regulatory considerations in mind.
+With decades of experience and an extensive portfolio of proven designs, we can help define your requirements by assessing different options, always with construction and regulatory considerations in mind.
 Our designs reflect each client’s unique needs, budget and schedule.

 For AHVs, our customized approach results in safer workflows, flexible deck designs for different equipment packages, enhanced seakeeping capabilities and optimized space both above and below deck.

 Vard Marine’s unique value

 Many of the AHVs we’ve designed serve the offshore oil industry.
 The hybrid technologies we pioneered have prepared Vard Marine to meet the next wave of demand in this field, while our clients benefit from the fuel savings and lower emissions.

 Our experience and expertise are further strengthened by our relationship with our parent company – VARD Group AS based in Norway –whose decades of shipbuilding experience we draw from to complement our own.
 We can also integrate with other subsidiaries’ expertise, such as working with Vard Electro to incorporate electrical systems into our designs.

 One of the keys to success in our design process is engaging early with Class Societies and regulatory bodies to determine their requirements and outline our plans.
 Inviting their input early and frequently throughout the process helps build consensus and reduces risk for our clients.